fifinatalia/SQL-Portfolio/README.md

 Hello !
 Welcome to my Github !

-I have been learning SQL since July 2022 and i want to test my skill in SQL with doing some challenge to build a portofolio project.
+I have been learning SQL since July 2022 and i want to test my skill in SQL with doing some challenge to build a portfolio project.

 This my reference for doing 8 weeks challenge sql: https://8weeksqlchallenge.com/